 One other change for the essay contest is that unlike previous years where the winning essay was read at our annual meeting, this year both winning essays will be printed in our annual meeting program.
 Prior to the meeting, interviews will be conducted with the winning authors and incorporated into a slide show about the farm tour as a whole that will be shown during the meeting program.
 1st, 2nd, and 3rd place winners will still be recognized during the meeting.

-And finally, we are excited to add a new learning station to our farm tour line up that will focus on water quality.
-The new station will focus on conservation practices, such as the use of cover crops, and how soil and water health are two inter-connected parts of a whole.
+And finally, we are excited to reprise last year's newest learning station in our farm tour line up that focusing on water quality.
+The station helps students visualize the effects of on conservation practices, such as the use of cover crops, and how soil and water health are two inter-connected parts of a whole.

 Have questions about the farm tour or other educational programs?
 Contact our office for more information!